-The course combines both formative and summative assessment opportunities, embracing a variety of methods including: essays, exams, seminar performance, seminar presentations (both individual and group), portfolios, blogs, policy documents, and book reviews.
+The course combines both formative and summative assessment opportunities, embracing a variety of methods including: oral examinations, essays, briefing papers, exams, seminar performance, seminar presentations (both individual and group), portfolios, blogs, briefing papers, policy documents, and book reviews.
 The majority will be tutor assessed, but a number will be peer-reviewed in seminars.

 Organised work experience, work based learning, sandwich year or year abroad

-A study-abroad programme can be undertaken as part of the degree programme.
+In addition, a study-abroad semester (or, in exceptional circumstances two semesters) can be undertaken as part of the degree programme.
 The Course Leader (or a delegated representative) must approve the programme of study proposed at the overseas host institution.
-The Governance and International Relations section has Socrates exchange links with a number of European Universities – Bologna, Bordeaux, Istanbul, Madrid and Stockholm.
-It is also possible to study in the United States.
-The University has exchange links with a number of universities, such as the State University of New York, City University New York, East Carolina, Roosevelt University (Chicago) and a number of colleges in the University of California state system.
+The Politics and International Relations section has a number of links with partner institutions throughout the world, including Europe, the USA, and Japan.
 These exchanges are arranged through the University’s International Office.

 Arrangements for promoting reflective learning and personal development

 Every module on this course has embedded within it reflective learning components and personal development planning relevant to the year of study.
 It will be encouraged in lectures, seminars, and in assessment methods.